Buyer Frequently Asked Questions

 Q. How many homes should I see before making an offer?

-A. The amount of homes you see before making an offer is a personal decision.
-You have to remember that before you go to visit a home in person you will most likely view homes on line.
+A. The number of homes you see before making an offer is a personal decision.
+You have to remember that before you go to visit a home in person you will most likely view homes online.
 Through this on-line visitation process, you will narrow down the “favorite” homes that you want to see.
 If a home that you go to visit “feels” like it is your home, then make an offer on it.
 If you want to visit additional homes before making your decision you have that right as well.
 But remember, the home that you love will continue to be visited by other buyers and could be bought by someone else while you are reviewing all of your other options.

 Q. How long does it take to buy a home?